imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

     - Easier to work with than SSA, maybe
     - Effective effect handlers, maybe
     - Once this paper is done...

+## Edge Cases

+### Jumps to the entry block

+- can be done, just need to put things in a nested CFG

 <script>
     import program_cfg from "$lib/assets/inductive-ssa/program_cfg.svg"